Children of the Corn IV: The Gathering: Production

+Following the completion of Children of the Corn III: Urban Harvest, Dimension Films fully acquired the sequel rights to Children of the Corn from Trans-Atlantic Pictures and Park Avenue Productions but without the rights to characters from the first three films which saw Dimension abandon any attempts at continuity in favor of more of a "cycle" approach similar to the Roger Corman-produced Poe films where the series would feature recurring themes and motifs without any actual running storylines.
+Dimension hired Stephen Berger to write the screenplay, having previously hired Berger's writing partner, Rand Ravich, to rewrite Hellraiser: Bloodline after Dimension acquired the Hellraiser series.

+Greg Spence was offered the opportunity to direct Children of the Corn IV after having spent the previous years at Miramax, after serving as director of production overseeing projects at Miramax's West Coast offices.
 Filming for Children of the Corn IV: The Gathering took place in Austin, Texas in the middle of 1994.
 According to Watts, she was paid $5,000 for her work in the film.
+Upon viewing a rough cut of the film, Spence was given the offer to direct The Prophecy II by Miramax executives who were impressed with his work.

 Release

 Home media

 Like its immediate predecessor, Children of the Corn III: Urban Harvest, the film did not receive a theatrical release.
-It was released straight-to-video on October 8, 1996 by Dimension Home Video.
+It was released straight-to-video on October 8, 1996, by Dimension Home Video.
 It later received a North American DVD release on October 9, 2001.
 Miramax later released it as part of a six film set containing parts 2-7 and on a nine film set also featuring three titles from the Halloween series.

 The film was released on Blu-ray for the first time by Echo Bridge Home Entertainment in a four-film set on November 29, 2011, also featuring Children of the Corn III: Urban Harvest, Children of the Corn V: Fields of Terror, and Children of the Corn 666: Isaac's Return.